If you want to work during your studies while staying in the Netherlands, there are some things to keep in mind.

 In addition to your studies, you are allowed to work in the Netherlands as a self employed individual, as long as you continue to meet the requirements for your residence permit for study.
 There is no limit to the amount of hours that you are allowed to work as a self employed individual.
 Also, you do not need a working permit (TWV).

 You do need to register your company in the Dutch Chamber of Commerce (Kamer van Koophandel).
 You need to pay taxes yourself.
-You might be obliged to take out Dutch public healthcare insurance (basisverzekering).
+Whether it is compulsory for you to take out Dutch public healthcare insurance depends on your situation.
+To find out, you can undergo a Wlz review carried out by the SVB.